Clastify logo

 Add catalystAny reversible reactionNo shift; equilibrium reached fasterNo change

-The reaction quotient, Q, is a dimensionless ratio found from the equilibrium expression, but it uses the concentrations present at one particular moment rather than necessarily at equilibrium.
+The reaction quotient, QQ, is a dimensionless ratio found from the equilibrium expression, using the concentrations present at one particular moment rather than necessarily at equilibrium.

 For the same general reaction